 This post may contain affiliate links.
 If you make a purchase after clicking a link, I may earn a small commission AT NO COST TO YOU.
 As an Amazon Affiliate, I earn from qualifying purchases.

 Recipes using peaches are fantastic aren’t they?
 I’ve made a few for the blog, like my Delicious Peach Blueberry Crisp and my Slow Cooker Coconut Peach Steel Cut Oats.
 This peach cobbler is a great dessert but when done right it can even be a fun treat to serve with breakfast.
 And for added interest, this peach recipe uses Cinnamon Toast Crunch making it the perfect addition to breakfast in place of a bowl of cereal.

 Pair it with some scrambled eggs and sausage for a fun and filling special occasion breakfast or top with vanilla ice cream for an after-dinner dessert.

-Why You’ll Love this Cinnamon Toast Crunch Peach Cobbler Recipe
+Why You’ll Love this Cinnamon Cereal Peach Cobbler Recipe

 I made this peach cobbler dessert in two ways, so you could pick which worked best for you.

 The first method is just like a ‘dump’ cake method where the cereal is on the bottom, cake mix on top with butter.